 "(a) The department shall notify a taxpayer in writing of any act or proposed act or refusal to act concerning the denial or revocation of a license, permit, or certificate of title concerning which the taxpayer has any interest.
 The notice must be mailed by either first-class U.S. mail or certified U.S. mail or U.S. mail with delivery confirmation to the taxpayer's last known address, or to the last known address of the taxpayer's authorized representative, if applicable.
-Any taxpayer aggrieved by any act or proposed act or refusal to act by the department shall be entitled to file a notice of appeal from such act or proposed act or refusal to act with the Tax Appeals Commission.
-Such notice of appeal must be filed within 60 days of the date notice of such act or refusal to act is mailed to the taxpayer, and such appeal, if timely filed, shall proceed as herein provided for appeals to the Tax Appeals Commission.
+Any taxpayer aggrieved by any act or proposed act or refusal to act concerning the denial or revocation of a license, permit, or certificate of title by the department shall be entitled to file a notice of appeal from such act or proposed act or refusal to act with the Administrative Law Division Tax Appeals Commission.
+Such notice of appeal must be filed within 30 60 days of the date notice of such act or refusal to act is mailed to the taxpayer, and such appeal, if timely filed, shall proceed as herein provided for appeals to the Administrative Law Division Tax Appeals Commission.
 Any taxpayer aggrieved by any act, proposed act, or refusal to act by the department, who is not issued written notice by the department of his or her right to appeal, shall have 60 days from actual notice of such act, proposed act, or refusal to act in which to appeal to the Tax Appeals Commission.
 The burden shall be on the taxpayer in such cases to prove that the appeal was filed within 60 days of actual notice.
 If any matter is timely appealed to the Tax Appeals Commission pursuant to this section, the commission, in its discretion, may remand or refer the matter to the department or the department's Taxpayer Advocate for review before proceeding with the appeal.